Our organization is built on a common strategy and company culture, and reinforced by local management and a lean head office.

 Yasumasa Kashiwagi (1962) - Director

 Yasumasa Kashiwagi is a graduate from faculty of the agriculture department at Tokyo University Japan.
 Kashiwagi joined Mitsubishi Corporation in 1987 and has been engaged in food businesses.
 Kashiwagi has been working seafood business since 1995 and has extensive experience in this field.
-Kashiwagi has been General Manager of Marine Products Department at head office of Mitsubishi Corporation since April 2011.
+Kashiwagi was General Manager of Marine Products Department at head office of Mitsubishi Corporation from April 2011.
+He is Senior vice president of Mitsubishi Corporation, and since 2017 Division COO, Fresh Food Products Div.

-Haruki Hayashi is Executive Vice President of Mitsubishi Corporation in London, and assigned as Regional CEO for Europe and Africa as well as Managing Director of Mitsubishi Corporation International (Europe) plc.
-He joined Mitsubishi Corporation in 1980 and has held various senior management roles in resource development as well as regional head in Tokyo, Sydney and Johannesburg before assuming the current role in UK in 2013.
-He graduated from the Faculty of Foreign Studies of Sophia University in Tokyo.
-He is President of the Japanese Chamber of Commerce and Industry in the UK and holds a number of non-executive directorships at Mitsubishi subsidiaries in UK including Princes Limited, Triland Metals Limited, and Diamond Generating Europe Limited.
+Isao Kano is a Senior Vice President of Mitsubishi Corporation (MC), and is currently Regional CEO for Europe as well as Managing Director of Mitsubishi Corporation International (Europe) Plc.
+Since joining MC in 1984, he has held various senior management roles in the development and trading of natural resources as well as heading regional group companies in Brisbane, Tokyo, Beijing, Shanghai and Singapore.
+He is a graduate of the Faculty of Commerce and Business Administration at Hitotsubashi University in Tokyo.
+He also serves as Deputy President of the Japanese Chamber of Commerce and Industry in the UK and holds a number of non-executive directorships at Mitsubishi Corporation Group companies in UK including Princes Ltd, Triland Metals Ltd, Colt Car Company Ltd and Diamond Generating Europe Ltd.

 Borkur Arnason (1972)